Art has appreciated 13.8% per year over the last 25+ years, higher than stocks (10.2%) and real estate (8.9%).

 There are 4 primary risks associated with investing in art.

-A painting can be counterfeit or it can get damaged.
+One of the biggest risks of purchasing art?
+A painting or piece of art can be counterfeit or it can get damaged.
 Both scenarios are disastrous for its value, and you should seek assurances from professionals before buying any art.
 Identifying artworks and storing them properly requires an expert’s skill.

 This is one of the most overlooked reasons why online art trading platforms have become so popular—they offer professional identification, storage, and restoration, while offering insurance.